January 1983, the NBL - USA issued their new rulebook.

 March, developments in Holland within the KNWU concerning licenses and clubs/tracks.

 The sport of BMX still was developing at a high pace.
-Here a resume of what happened tha past years within the KNWU (Royal Dutch Cycling Federation), after the SFN (Stichting Fietsscross Nederland) integrated into the KNWU in 1981:
+Here a resume of what happened the past years within the KNWU (Royal Dutch Cycling Federation), after the SFN (Stichting Fietsscross Nederland) integrated into the KNWU in early 1981:

 Year Clubs Licenseholders Races Departments